-In 2023, the test helped to avert an additional 28,900 stillbirths and miscarriages in LMICs, bringing the current total to 39,500.
+By the end of 2023, the test had helped to avert an additional 28,900 stillbirths and miscarriages in LMICs, bringing the current total to 39,500.
 We estimate that, over the course of the guarantee, more than 50,000 stillbirths and miscarriages will be averted.
 Our guarantee supports the expansion of the dual test market.
 A total of 44 LMICs have procured guarantee-supported tests.
 Additionally, a number of smaller countries not originally projected to procure have benefitted from the reduced price.